I used a technique called packaging tape transfer to create this layered visual journal page. Read about the inspiration and how-to below.

 To complete the page I layered two pieces of book pages on the right page, then wrote “printing” on top with sharpie.

-Create a visual journal page using the two types of tape transfers I used.
-One where you layer tape on a laser printed image and wash off the paper.
+Create a visual journal page using a packaging tape transfer.
+One where you layer tape on a laser-printed image and wash off the paper.
 The second should be a quick transfer of text by lightly sticking packaging tape to a book page or newspaper and ripping it off.

 Thanks for taking the time to check out my blog!
 Help me spread the word about visual journaling by sharing with others.
-Thanks for stopping by!
+Check out more visual journal blog posts here.
+Shop my education resources here.
+Don’t forget to follow me on Instagram and TikTok for weekly visual journal demos.
+Until next time!